 In years one and two you will undertake a discovery module from a range offered within the wider university.
 You choose one per year on a subject you wish to explore and develop new skills, and which will fit around your other radiography studies.
 The module can be related towards health, or potential something completely different.

 In the thrid year you also have the chance to select two optional modules which we offer from within the radiography portfolio.
-Currently these include modules on forensic, paediatrics, and advanced technology in medical imaging.
+Currently these include modules on forensic or paediatrics.
 There are also options to undertake a placement at a hospital in another country, or to focus on an area of practice which is of most interest and relevance to you.
 This might be in an area (or modality) of radiography, or even potentially in other parts of the hospital or health care.

 Focused Professional Practice